MicrosoftDocs/learn/learn-pr/azure/collaborate-infrastructure-code-bicep/includes/2-exercise-review-existing-template.md

 As you work your way through the template, your colleague starts to get confused.
 Maybe your template needs some improvement to help them understand what's happening.

-Take a look at the template now.
+Take a look at the template.
 How many issues can you find?
-You're seeing the template for the first time - do you understand what everything's doing?
-What could be done to improve the template?
+You're seeing the template for the first time - do you understand what everything in the template is doing?
+What could you do to improve the template?

 ::: code language="bicep" source="code/2-template.bicep" :::